Jasmine Masters: After Drag Race

 After Drag Race, she was one of thirty drag queens featured in Miley Cyrus's 2015 VMA performance.

 Masters gained notoriety with her self-published YouTube videos on her channel.
 Her video "RuPaul Dragrace fucked up drag", criticizing the show's portrayal of drag, sparked criticism from fans and queens including Phi Phi O'Hara.
 The video was featured in Willam's internet show, "Willam's Beatdown".
 Her video "Fix ur breath" was featured in a post on Justin Bieber's Instagram page, making Masters go viral.

-Because of Masters's viral success, she is the host of her own web show with WowPresents called "Jasmine Masters Master Class" that premiered its first episode in 2018.
+Because of Masters's viral success, she is the host of her own web show with WowPresents called "Jasmine Masters' Class" that premiered its first episode in 2018.
 She also was featured as a guest in an episode of Lemme Pick You Up with Ts Madison.
 She was a guest for multiple episodes of the web series "Wait, What?" with Kimora Blac.

 She was with Tammie Brown, Miz Cracker, Eureka O'Hara, Shea Coulee and Ginger Minj for two episodes of the Billboard web series "Spillin' The Tea" in June 2018.
 She was with Trixie Mattel to discuss the Drag Race season ten contestants for Access.

 Masters appeared in the music video for Latrice Royale's "Excuse the Beauty" on May 10, 2018 and Pandora Boxx's "Oops I Think I Pooped" on September 24, 2018.

 Masters featured on the single "And I Oop!" by Adam Joseph in June 2019.

 She is also working on a podcast called The Wake and Bake with Honey Davenport.

+Since June 4, 2023, Masters hosts her own brunch & evening drag show each week called Jush Sundays in LGBTQ event space Fluid510 in Oakland, California.
+She invites drag race contestants and local drag queens to perform alongside her.
+This is the first major recurring drag show featuring TV stars in the San Francisco Bay Area.

+Masters featured on the talk show Very Delta, hosted by drag queen Delta Work, on episode 63 "Do you Oop! like me?".